eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ### The Score

-If the User selects a Rating we create a Score depending on his selection in the Rating Table and Color the background according to the Ranges set.
+If the User selects a Rating, we create a Score depending on his selection in the Rating Table and Color the background according to the Ranges set.

 The Score in the Column "Score" is calculated as follows.

 Situation 1:
 You choose 1 Rating.
 The Score is taken from the database and shown.
 If there is none the field will be left empty.
-The Colore is chosen depending on the Ranges
+The Colour is chosen depending on the Ranges.

 Situation 2:
 You choose more than 1 Rating.
-The Formula: (Rating1 * Weighting1) + (Rating2 + Weighting2) + ... as many Ratings as you chose.
+The Formula: (Rating1 * Weighting1) + (Rating2 * Weighting2) + ... as many Ratings as you chose.

 Situation 3:
 You choose more than 1 rating but there is only one Score.